1. Never talk with Strangers

 Patriarch's Ponds

-The Patriarch's Ponds are situated in a park very close to Bulgakov's former residence in Bolshaya Sadovaya uliitsa or the Big Garden Street.
-The Russian name of this place is Патриарши пруды (Patriarshy Prudy) or Patriarch's Ponds, in plural, though there is actually only one pond.
+The Patriarch's Ponds are situated in a park very close to Bulgakov's former residence in the Большая Садовая улица [Bolshaya Sadovaya uliitsa] or Big Garden Street in Moscow.
+The Russian name of this place is Патриаршие пруды [Patriarshie Prudy] or Patriarch's Ponds.
+The name is in plural, though there is actually only one pond.

 Click here for a more detailed description of this location.

 Many streets, squares and buildings got a new name in the Soviet era.
-In Bulgakov's time Patriarch's Ponds were called Pioneer's Ponds.
-In his novel The Master and Margarita however, Bulgakov consequently used the prerevolutionary names, which often were of christian orthodox origin.
+In Bulgakov's time, the Patriarch's Ponds were called Пионерские пруды [Pionerskie Prudy] or Pioneer's Ponds.
+In The Master and Margarita however, Bulgakov consequently used the prerevolutionary names, which often were of christian orthodox origin.

 A grey summer suit and a respectable fedora

-The first of the two citizens at Patriarch's Ponds - we will know soon that his name is Berlioz - looks like a functionary.
-With the description of "black horn-rimmed glasses of a supernatural size" Bulgakov gives an indication of his appreciation of such characters.
+The first of the two citizens at Patriarch's Ponds looks like a functionary.
+With the description of «black horn-rimmed glasses of a supernatural size» Bulgakov gives an indication of his appreciation of such characters.

-Bulgakov himself was always dressed very decently when he was in company.
-He not only carried a hat, but also a pince-nez.
+Mikhail Bulgakov himself was always dressed very decently when he was in company.
+He not only often carried a fedora hat, but also a pince-nez.

 A checkered cap, a cowboy shirt and black sneakers

-The second character - Ivan Bezdomny - complies with the stereotype image of the proletarian poet looking far less bourgeois.
-He was в ковбойке (v kovboyke), in a checkered shirt.
-A ковбойкa (kovboyka) or checkered shirt is clearly derived from ковбой (kovboy) or cowboy.
+The second character complies with the stereotype image of the proletarian poet looking far less bourgeois.
+He was в ковбойке [v kovboyke], or in a checkered shirt.
+The word ковбойкa [kovboyka] is derived from the American word ковбой [kovboy] or cowboy.

 Mikhail Aleksandrovich Berlioz